 The primary pedestrian access to the park is at the intersection of SW Bertha Boulevard and Chestnut Street, between SW Barbur Boulevard and the Beaverton Hillsdale Highway.
 Neighborhood parking is available on SW Chestnut Street east of Bertha Boulevard with a pedestrian crosswalk across Bertha.

 Buses 1 and 39 run along Bertha Boulevard stopping directly at SW Chestnut Street, but provide limited service.
 There is excellent bus service from the Hillsdale neighborhood, to the north, and along Barbur Boulevard, to the south, both about 1/2 mile away.

 Once at the park entrance, you will find an interpretive kiosk as well as a seasonal accessible drinking fountain.
 Stairs without handrails mark the beginning of the pedestrian trail called the Raz Baack Crossing.
 To avoid stairs, head north along the sidewalk, 280 feet, to a compacted gravel trail which joins the main route.

 The Raz Baack Crossing is just over 1,000 feet in length without benches.
 It is a mixture of natural surface, compacted gravel and boardwalk.
 Stephens Creek, a perennial creek located within the park, enhances its value as a refuge for wildlife.
 At times, due to heavy rains and flooding, water will rise above the boardwalk.
 Although this boardwalk has edge protection, it may be slippery when wet.

 The natural surface and compacted gravel trails have short distances with a 15% grade.
 The trail ends at SW Capitol Hill Road.
 There are no sidewalks or adequate parking at this outlet.

-See also , another successful effort by Hillsdale civic leader Don Baack.
+See also the 4T Trail, another successful effort by Hillsdale civic leader Don Baack.